pauleveritt/antidote-book/docs/pluggable_app/protocols.md

 Notes:

 - Show the mypy error, discuss all the edge cases
-- Need to use `cast` when working with the world directly
+- Need to use `cast` when working with the world directly, so define some cast
 - TODO introduce runtime checking

 ## Previous